strategineer/personal-website/content/books/9780062978578/index.md

   - gig economy work sucks, Anna's getting a dream job is interesting but she's still labouring under capitalism... let's see where it goes from there.
   - Anna's dreamjob is a little twisted and in leading her team she's doing vigilante justice and the heroes vigilantes -> what's going to happen next?
 Consequences are coming I hope
   - framing villains as CEOs and small business men and heroes as dangerous vigilantes is fun
+- ...
+- didn't stick the landing IMO
+  - I was hoping for more than I got
+  - it just wasn't satisfying